 You’ll also need to think carefully about how you will drum up interest in your business, whether that means listing your services online or advertising locally.

 If you earn more than £1,000 a year through your side hustle, you will need to complete a self-assessment tax return and pay tax on anything above that threshold.

-The interest rates on savings accounts may not be great at the moment, but rates have started to creep up and it’s worth digging out the best one for your cash savings.
+The interest rates on savings accounts may not be great at the moment, but rates have started to creep up, with the latest rise taking them to 1.25% - the highest rate we've seen since 2009.
+So, if you have cash savings, check what rate you're getting and can you best it?

-Take a look at our article on the Best Savings Accounts April 2022 to find the best rates.
+Take a look at our article on the Best Savings Accounts June 2022 to find the best rates available right now.